Schema.org markup for AI citations: what actually matters in 2026

 Review schema and HowTo schema are still valid but rarely move the needle for a marketing site.
 QAPage is usually redundant with FAQPage.
 Author and Person schema are worth adding if your editorial voice has named humans with credentials worth surfacing, but the lift is marginal for most brands.
 Dataset schema is genuinely useful if you publish datasets, which most marketing sites do not.

 The schema types we explicitly tell clients to stop implementing are the obscure ones that get added by default by WordPress plugins and Shopify apps: BreadcrumbList on pages that do not need it, SiteNavigationElement, WPSideBar, and the long tail of markup that adds weight to the page without adding information the model can use.
 Delete them.
+The pattern across the 280 brands we have audited is that more than half of the JSON-LD shipped on a typical marketing site is plugin-default markup that no retrieval or training pipeline values.
+Cleanup yields faster pages and a cleaner entity graph.

 A minimal working example

 Here is the Article plus Organization payload we ship on a typical blog post.
 JSON-LD, embedded in the page head as a script block.
-The angle brackets are escaped because this is rendered inside a code block.

 <script type="application/ld+json">